John McGrath (guitarist): Academic Output

 McGrath's writing features in many publications, including Popular Music and Society, the Journal of Popular Music Studies, Haunted Soundtracks, The Bloomsbury Handbook of Popular Music Video Analysis, Cybermedia, Transmedia Directors, Time and Space in Words and Music and The Conversation.
 His first book, Samuel Beckett, Repetition, and Modern Music (Routledge 2018) was well received by critics.
 According to Edward Campbell, writing in Music & Letters, the book "benefits from having been written by someone who is as at home with music studies as he is with literature."
 Drew Daniel, wrote for The Wire that "McGrath’s book is salutary in flagging the deliberately jarring tactics of the avant garde, and getting the reader to grasp what remains permanently uncanny about our pleasure in Beckett and Feldman’s exploration of both the playful humour and subtle queasiness to be found within their repetitive forms".
 In Irish Studies Review, Michael Palmese described the monograph as "a valuable addition for the critical insights it provides through meticulous analyses.
 In an interview for Burning Ambulance, David Menestres called the text "a wonderful new book", discussing how it "dives deep into the musicality of Beckett’s work and how it has shaped certain aspects of modern music, focusing mainly on the works of Feldman and the guitarist Scott Fields".
 In a review for Psychology of Music, Monica Esslin-Peard described the book as raising "interesting questions about the relationship between words and music, aesthetics and musical analysis".

 John co-edited 21st Century Guitar: Evolutions and Augmentations with Richard Perks (Bloomsbury Academic 2023).
 Joe Satriani wrote the following about the book: "The thing about the guitar is that it has to be constantly re-imagined, de-constructed, then re-constructed if it is to continue to be a vital force in music’s future landscapes.
 21st Century Guitar is the new grimoire in this quest for the instrument’s ongoing reinventions".

-He has presented papers internationally at the Hong Kong Academy of the Performing Arts, as part of the 3rd Altamira Guitar Symposium; the International Guitar Research Centre; Royal Musical Association; Kookmin University, Seoul; Society for Musicology in Ireland; Word and Music Association, Graz; SCMS, Denver; IASPM and many others.
-He sits on the editorial board for Sonic Scope (MIT Press) and is an external examiner for BIMM.
+He has presented papers internationally at the Hong Kong Academy of the Performing Arts, as part of the 3rd Altamira Guitar Symposium; the International Guitar Research Centre; Royal Musical Association; MSMI at RNCM; Music and the Moving Image at NYU, New York; Kookmin University, Seoul; Society for Musicology in Ireland; Word and Music Association, Graz; SCMS, Denver; IASPM and many others.
+He sits on the editorial board for Sonic Scope (MIT Press) and is an external examiner for BIMM and AMS.
 He has acted as invited peer reviewer for Routledge, Brill, Bloomsbury, Orpheus, Popular Music & Society, Music, Sound & the Moving Image, and Music & Letters.